gabrielmj33/gametrack/docs/use-cases.md

 **Preconditions:**

-1. The user must be authenticated.
+1. The actor must be authenticated.

 **Main Flow:**

-1. The user accesses the account settings.
+1. The actor accesses the account settings.
 2. The system displays the current account information.
-3. The user modifies the desired information.
+3. The actor modifies the desired information.
 4. The system validates the changes.
 5. The system saves the updated account information.